Research Incentive Grants enable Early Career Researchers to develop their independent research career.

 - The Trust is, generally, not looking to support a proposal relating to a continuing research project.
 A clear case would be required to justify why an exception should be made for for such additional support to be provided.

-- The proposal should enable the principal investigator to develop a new project or line of research and be likely to lead to high quality outputs and outcomes.
+- The proposal should enable the principal investigator to develop a new project or line of research as well as develop their skills and experience.

 - The applicant must demonstrate that, without the support of the Trust, the planned research would not take place or would be significantly delayed.